Increase DR score red

 Research shows that websites with higher DA or domain rating (DR), as assessed by Ahrefs, typically achieve better rankings on Google's first page.

-While domain authority doesn’t directly impact your ranking, it does provide an indication of how relevant, authoritative, and credible your website is—three factors that Google considers when ranking your site.
+While domain authority doesn’t directly impact your ranking, it does indicate how relevant, authoritative, and credible your website is.
+These are three factors that Google considers when ranking your site.

 ➡️ What domain authority is and why it’s important.